sahil505/social-network-embeddings/README.md

 5. "adopter_prediction/adopter_prediction.py" -> next adopter prediction

 ## Contact
-If you are interested in knowing more or have any questions on the code, feel free to contact me at <harvineet1992@gmail.com>.
+If you are interested in knowing more or have any questions on the code, feel free to contact me at <sahilkhokhar505@gmail.com> & Harvineet at <harvineet1992@gmail.com>.